Author: Nitin Bhatnagar

 Internal and External vulnerability scans (Quarterly Basis) should be performed and issues identified have to be remediated immediately.
 Re-Scans should be done until passing results are obtained with all “High” Vulnerabilities resolved.
 Internal and External Penetration Testing (Annually) Exploitable vulnerabilities found has to be taken seriously and remediated immediately.

-Stage 5- Validation of PCI-Compliance
+Stage 5- Validation of PCI Compliance

 Invite Qualified Security Assessor to conduct an onsite review, and/or complete the self-assessment questionnaire based on you Merchant/ Service provider level.
 Submit the Report on Compliance or Self-Assessment Questionnaire, with Attestation of compliance to your acquiring bank (for merchants) or to Visa (for service providers).

-Stage 6- On-going Compliance Supervision and Stay Complaint
+Stage 6- On-going Compliance Supervision and Stay Complaint to Combat Card Data Breaches

 Maintenance of security controls laid down has to be ensured that they have been followed for on-going compliance.
 “Safe harbor” is a defence for organizations which organization can demonstrate that they were in complete compliance with the PCI DSS standard at the time of a breach.

-Proactive footsteps has to be taken towards the compliance with RBI circular dated 27-02-2013 and Payment Brands (VISA/Master Card) mandate with planned milestones at the earliest with Establishing, Controlling and Monitoring Security posture with enhancing and cultivating the information security best practices related to card data in your organization and timely initiation of the exercise will help attain customer confidence, avoid financial losses, law suits and non-compliance fees.
+In order to combat card data breaches, proactive footsteps has to be taken towards the compliance with RBI circular dated 27-02-2013 and Payment Brands (VISA/Master Card) mandate with planned milestones at the earliest with Establishing, Controlling and Monitoring Security posture with enhancing and cultivating the information security best practices related to card data in your organization and timely initiation of the exercise will help attain customer confidence, avoid financial losses, law suits and non-compliance fees.